tasduq/tasduq/README.md

 ## I'm a MERN Stack Developer and an AI Enthusiast!

-- 🔭 I’m currently working on my MERN Projects and Secret Startup!
+- 🔭 I’m currently working on my MERN Projects and WEB 3.0 Blockchain Projects
-- 🌱 I’m currently learning Artificial intelligence
+- 🌱 I’m currently learning Microservices and Augmented Reality
-- 👯 I’m looking to work in a AI specialized Company like Open Ai
+- 👯 I’m looking to work in a Blockchain based and Metaverse Based Companies
-- 🥅 2020 Goals: Establish My secret Startup and Also be a complete AI specialist
 - ⚡ Fun fact: I am funny sometimes

 ### Connect with me: